outfoxxed/hy3/README.md

 - Commit hash of the version you are running.
 - Steps to reproduce the bug (if you can figure them out)
 - backtrace of the crash (if applicable)

-If you are too lazy to use the issue tracker, please at least ping `@outfoxxed:outfoxxed.me` in the [matrix room](https://matrix.to/#/#hy3-support:outfoxxed.me) with your bug information.

 ## Installation